0nesquared/node-app/README.md

-# Basic node js - mysql website
+# Full fledged nodejs - mysql - passport authentication app

 A website that displays some information about my favorite CS:GO team - **Astralis**.
 The user may register and login to access the team details and a comments section which is updated using AJAX.
 All of the information about the users and comments will be persisted inside a _mysql_ database.